Special Interest in Creative and Critical Thinking

 - Year 10 Think Bright students remain together for English, History and Science.
 The specialised semester unit is STEM, a program that fuses Science, Technology, Engineering, Arts and Mathematics to explore and apply learning in new contexts.

 - Right of entry to Brighton Secondary School from out of zone.

-- The opportunity to study their core and specialised subjects with students who have similar interests and abilities.
+- The opportunity to study their core and specialised subjects with students who have similar interests and mindsets.

 - Additional extra-curricular activities to extend creative and critical thinking skills.

-- The opportunity of working with specially selected and qualified staff in a vibrant action research environment.
+- The opportunity to work with qualified and expressly selected staff in a vibrant, supportive and engaging learning environment.

-- Student initiative through Challenge Based Learning and STEAM programs, with our Learning Laneways and annual Maker Faire providing the opportunity for students to showcase product and performance based learning.
+- Student initiative through Challenge Learning methodologies and STEM programs, with extension activities such as Write a Book in a Day, CBP expo and Oliphant Science Awards providing the opportunity for students to showcase product and performance based learning.

 - Classes primarily based in the contemporary Bright Centre, architecturally-designed to emphasise innovation and collaboration.